SharonLutz/SharonLutz.github.io/software.md

 An R package that examines expression quantitative trait loci (eQTL) analyses of rare variants for RNA-seq data.
 On [GitHub](https://github.com/SharonLutz/RNAseqRare) and implements the method from the following paper:
 - **Lutz SM**, Thwing A, Fingerlin TE.
 (2019) eQTL Mapping of Rare Variant Associations Using RNA-seq Data: An Evaluation of Approaches.
 PLoS ONE.
 (In Press).

+### snpDRAC
+Examines power to detect a genetic association for Dominant, Recessive, Additive, and Co-dominant models as a learning tool for BST 227: Introduction to Statistical Genetics (since 2019).
+On [GitHub](https://github.com/SharonLutz/snpDRAC)

 ### ePowerLI
 An R package that performs an empirical power analysis of the interaction of two normally distributed traits in longitudinal unbalanced datasets.
 On [GitHub](https://github.com/SharonLutz/ePowerLI) and implements the power analysis used in the following paper: <br>